microsoft/pxt/docs/project-tools.md

 used extension (including installed extensions).
 Multiple words can match different parts of a snippet.
 Clear the box or press Escape to show all snippets again.
 Displayed block text is saved with the snippet so it remains searchable without the original project's extensions.
-Searching never installs extensions or changes code.
+Every page of summary metadata must load before search is enabled; a failed later page keeps recovery controls and a Retry button without claiming complete results.
+Cloud search uses summary `blockText`, `blockTypes`, `searchText`, and dependencies, not serialized bodies.
+Searching never installs extensions, downloads code or changes code.
+Code downloads only on **Add to project**.
+Cloud PNG previews load only for visible cards with authenticated binary requests; cancellation and object-URL cleanup run on hide, unmount and account changes.

 Each entry lists only extensions missing from the current project; the section is hidden when none are needed. **Add to project** asks permission